andrewgodwin/uk-usa-dictionary/swearing.md

 ## American English

 * Beaver: A vagina.
+* Fag/Faggot: Derogatory slang for gay people.
 * Hooters: Breasts, in case the restuarant chain didn't make it obvious enough.
 * Knocked up: To be pregnant.
 * Pecker: A penis.

 ## British English

-* Fag/Faggot: Derogatory slang for gay people.
+* Fag: A cigarette.
+* Faggot: A pork offal meatball.
 * Fanny: A vagina. *Fanny pack* can be particularly funny.
 * Knob: A penis.
 * Shag: To have sex.